Unwind (novel): Plot summary

 A riot ensues when the bodies of The Goldens are discovered, and The Admiral has a heart attack during the resulting chaos.
 Connor eventually calms the riot down and forces Roland to help him fly The Admiral to the hospital.
 Risa joins them, and all three teenagers are arrested and taken away to a harvest camp.
 Risa is forced to play in the harvest camp's band and plays for every teenager about to undergo the procedure.
 Connor's reputation as Akron AWOL causes the staff to treat him with disrespect and contempt.
 Lev enters the harvest camp as a tithe, ready to detonate the harvest camp.
-However, he discovers Connor is also at the camp, and the time planned to self detonate is when Connor will be unwound.
-He attempts to stop Mai and Blaine, who also came to the camp, but is too late.
+However, he discovers Connor is also at the camp, and the time planned to self detonate is after Connor is scheduled to be unwound.
+He meets with Mai and Blaine, who also came to the camp, and convinces them to move up their plan.
 Roland is unwound first due to his blood type, and the staff prepare to take Connor.
-The clappers detonate themselves as Connor is about to enter the procedure room.
-The explosion causes the building Risa and the band were on collapse, and Connor is knocked unconscious as well.
-The explosion causes chaos as the building begins to collapse.
+The clappers detonate themselves as Connor enters the procedure room.
+The explosion causes the building Risa and the band were on to collapse, and Connor is knocked unconscious as well.
 Lev, initially willing to clap, backs out and helps the survivors escape before turning himself in to the police.

 Connor wakes up in the hospital, and a nurse saves him from being unwound by purposely misidentifying him as a young Juvey-cop killed in the explosion.
 Connor ends up with a new eye and arm against his will and learns that the arm came from Roland's body.

 Risa ends up being paralyzed from the hip down and will need to use a wheelchair.
-She refuses treatment, exploiting the loophole that people with disabilities could not be unwound.
+She refuses treatment, exploiting the loophole that people with disabilities cannot be unwound.
 Connor and Risa reunite and continue their relationship from their time at The Graveyard.

 Lev, because he was a clapper, is also excluded from becoming unwound.
 The liquid explosive damaged his organs, making them unsuitable for transplantation.
 His family refuses to take him back, and his older brother Marcus, who spoke out against having Lev being unwound as a tithe in the beginning, is willing to take custody of him.

 The Admiral, weak from the heart attack, refuses to receive an unwound heart and resigns from his position at The Graveyard.
 During his career, The Admiral used his status to find where his son's body parts are being used.
 The Admiral manages to contact most of the people who ended up with one of his son's parts and organizes a reunion at his home.
 Connor and Risa return to The Graveyard, with Connor being the new leader and vowing to fight against unwinding.